 4 Key Mobile App Trends for Small Businesses

 Mobile apps open new opportunities for small businesses to connect with their customers.
-While just about one-third (32%) of small businesses currently have a mobile app, 41% are planning to build one to support future business growth.
+While just about half (48%) of small businesses currently have a mobile app, 27% are planning to build one to support future business growth.

-Werber’s platform has increased access to immediate medical advice — pet owners on Airvet connect with a vet six times more than the average pet owner.
+By building an iOS and Android mobile app that provides 24/7 virtual veterinary care, they’ve been able to improve customer access to medical advice — pet owners on Airvet connect with a vet six times more than the average pet owner.

-- Outsourcing is the most popular way small businesses choose to build an app: 53% of small business outsource app development, compared to 41% that use a freelancer, 37% that have an in-house development team, and 23% that use DIY software.
+- Outsourcing is the most popular way small businesses choose to build an app: 79% of small businesses outsource to either an app development team or a freelancer.
+46% of businesses have an in-house development team and 43% use DIY software.

 - Most small businesses have apps for both iOS and Android devices (37%), while 35% have only an Android app and 25% have only an iOS app.